Toggle: English / Spanish

 - Stiff neck, headache, or neck pain

-Keep the person absolutely still and safe until medical help arrives.
+Keep the person completely still and safe until medical help arrives.

 If the person is not alert or responding to you: